cadebrown/hwsw/README.md

 ### Setup on Windows

 Just follow the instructions for Linux, but use Windows Subsystem for Linux (WSL) instead of Linux.

+## TODO

+I still have quite a bit I'd like to change about this:

+* Use something other than `stow` for dotfiles
+  * Either `chezmoi`, `dotbot`, another tool, or doing it myself in Python/Shell
+* Use a `nix` configuration for programs, so dependencies are built from source and thus not required to use Homebrew
+* Make management and customization more easy for other users using this repository
+  * i.e.: `HWSW_LINK_FROM=""` - if this is set, the `$HWSW` directory will be linked from the given path